arashboustani/flask_api/README.md

 One option is to install and run the python codes using [conda virtual environment](https://docs.conda.io/projects/continuumio-conda/en/latest/user-guide/install/macos.html).

-Create a conda environment called _flex-logix_ with all dependencies.
-This command prepare the environment for Flex-Logix scripts.
+Create a conda environment called flask with all dependencies.
+This command prepare the environment for flask_api scripts.
 ```commandline
 conda env create -f flask.yml
 conda activate flask
 ```

 I am building/running the code on a macOS and I installed docker application and Beekeeper Studio to track the IP addresses’ change using the following get and post commands.

+Steps to run:
+1. install the dependency `python3 -m pip install -r requirements.txt`
+2. start the db using `docker run --name postgres-dev -e POSTGRES_PASSWORD=password -p 5432:5432 -d postgres`
+3. creating the table inside the db using `psql -d "host=localhost port=5432 dbname=postgres user=postgres" -a -f ./tor_ips.sql`
+4. starting the API server using `python3 -m flask run`

 On the client side while`python3 -m flask run` is running on the server, we can have the GET command for the IPs using the following commands.
 Three  are two command to get the IPs from the two resources in https://udger.com/resources/ip-list/tor_exit_node and https://www.dan.me.uk/tornodes respectively: